FraniukasSneideris/Python-and-SQL---Analyzing-World-s-Businesses-Data/README.md

 In this project, I aimed to explore and analyze a dataset containing information about the oldest businesses across the world.
 The dataset has been compiled by BusinessFinancing.co.uk and contains information from various countries, providing insights into businesses that have lasted for centuries.
 By analyzing the data in two different programming languages—SQL and Python—I compare how each approach handles data manipulation, aggregation, and analysis tasks.

 ### Business Context
 One of the oldest businesses in the world is the Staffelter Hof Winery, established in 862 under the Carolingian dynasty.
 This winery has survived through dramatic historical changes, including the rise and fall of empires, and continues to serve customers today.
 What makes a business endure such turbulent times?
-This question is central to my analysis, and through this project, I aim to uncover patterns and insights about longevity across business categories and continents.
+This question is central to my analysis, and through this project, I aim to uncover insights about longevity across business categories and continents.

 ### Data Sources
-The project uses several CSV files that contain data on the world's oldest businesses, which have been cleaned and structured for analysis.
+The project uses four CSV files that contain data on the world's oldest businesses, which have been cleaned and structured for analysis.

 #### Files:
-- `data/businesses.csv` — Contains information on businesses, including their name, founding year, and category code.
+- `businesses.csv` — Contains information on businesses, including their name, founding year, and category code.
-- `data/new_businesses.csv` — Contains data on new businesses.
+- `new_businesses.csv` — Contains data on new businesses.
-- `data/countries.csv` — Provides country details, including the ISO country code and continent.
+- `countries.csv` — Provides country details, including the ISO country code and continent.
-- `data/categories.csv` — Provides a description for each business category based on the category code.
+- `categories.csv` — Provides a description for each business category based on the category code.

 #### Columns:

-**businesses.csv**:
+**businesses.csv and new_businesses.csv**:
 | Column        | Description                                      |
 |---------------|--------------------------------------------------|
 | business      | Name of the business                             |